 Gastric cancer is more common than esophageal cancer in Western countries but is less fatal.
-It is estimated that 21,320 new cases of gastric cancer will be diagnosed in the United States in the year 2012, with 10,540 deaths expected.
+An estimated 26,370 new cases of gastric cancer will be diagnosed in the United States in 2016, with approximately 10,730 deaths from the disease.
 Worldwide in 2012, gastric cancer developed in approximately 930,000 individuals annually, accounting for 10% of neoplastic deaths.
 The incidence and mortality of gastric cancer have been declining in most developed countries, including the United States; the age-adjusted risk (world estimate) fell 5% from 1985 to 1990.

 Gastric cancers include malignant tumors arising from the region extending between the gastroesophageal junction and the pylorus; those arising in the stomach within 5 centimeters of the gastroesophageal junction and actually crossing it are considered esophageal cancers.
 It may not be possible to determine the site of origin if the cancer involves the gastroesophageal junction itself, a situation that has become more common in recent years.

 Gastric cancer occurs more frequently in men, with a male-to-female ratio of 2.3:1; mortality is approximately double in men.

 The incidence of gastric cancer increases with age.
 In the United States, most cases occur between the ages of 65 and 74 years, with a median age of 70 for males and 74 for females.

 Gastric cancer occurs more frequently in American blacks and Asians than in whites; in black males, it tends to occur at a younger age (68 years).

 Evidence of an association between environment and diet and gastric cancer comes from the profound differences in incidence seen in various parts of the world.
 While relatively rare in North America and many European nations, gastric cancer is still common in Japan, the former Soviet Union, and parts of Central America and South America.